Meet the WineriesAcross North Texas Wine Country

 Two beautiful wineries are located around Lake Ray Roberts.
 Spend the day enjoying the scenery and the wines to taste at Firelight Winery & Vineyards and Edge of the Lake Vineyards.
 On your way back to the City, stop in at Larue Winery at 121 & I-35E.

 Scenic Fortunata Winery is near 377 & 380.
 Enjoy the beautiful winery grounds and tasty wines.
 You’ll see why people come here for weddings and events!
 Heading down I-35E back into the City, stop in at urban Larue Winery.
 Another option is to connect to the Celina route.

 Start with an urban winery at Landon Wylie, then head out to VineCrafters – a Texas boutique winery – before continuing on to Rosini Vineyards for an Italian Villa and patio with water features.

 Looking for a leisurely drive out of the city?
 Our wineries to the west offer beautiful sunsets, wild horses and gorgeous landscape – not to mention memorable wines and ciders.
-TF Vineyards, OG Cellars and Marker Cellars are waiting to greet you!
+OG Cellars and Marker Cellars are waiting to greet you!